Crazyk031/Kiboruto/README.md

 ## Implementation

-You can install Samourai Wallet on an Android that will always be offline to create a cold storage and still use the outside tools to watch/depost/withdraw. _The Samourai team is working on better solutions to offline storage via the app :)_
+You can install Samourai Wallet on an Android device that will always be offline to create a cold storage and still use the outside tools to watch/depost/withdraw. _The Samourai team is working on better solutions to offline storage via the app :)_

 OR